livewire/livewire/docs/properties.md

 ### Supporting custom types

-Livewire allows you to support custom types in your application through two powerful mechanisms:
+Livewire allows your application to support custom types through two powerful mechanisms:

 * Wireables
 * Synthesizers

-Wireables deliver simplicity and ease of use for most applications, which we'll explore in this guide.
-If you're an advanced user or package author wanting more flexibility, Synthesizers are the way to go: [Read more about Synthesizers here](/docs/extending).
+Wireables are simple and easy to use for most applications, so we'll explore them below.
+If you're an advanced user or package author wanting more flexibility, [Synthesizers are the way to go](/docs/extending).

 #### Wireables

 Wireables are any class in your application that implements the `Wireable` interface.

-For example, let's say you have a `Customer` object in your application that represents primary data about a customer:
+For example, let's imagine you have a `Customer` object in your application that contains the primary data about a customer:

 ```php
 class Customer